 Canine Parvovirus Vaccine, Symptoms, and Treatment

-What to know about the parvo vaccine for dogs or puppies, parvo symptoms, and how to treat a dog with parvovirus
+What to know about the parvo vaccine for dogs or puppies, the symptoms of parvovirus, and how to treat infected dogs.

 When parvo strikes, it moves fast.
 Infected dogs may appear to be in perfect health one day and violently ill the next.
 Emergency veterinary care is expensive, and unless dogs are diagnosed and treated early, many die from this serious disease.